Reviewing TD (NASDAQ:GLG) & Code Chain New Continent (NASDAQ:CCNC)

-TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their analyst recommendations, dividends, institutional ownership, profitability, risk, valuation and earnings.
+TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their valuation, analyst recommendations, earnings, dividends, profitability, risk and institutional ownership.

-This table compares TD and Code Chain New Continent’s gross revenue, earnings per share and valuation.
+This table compares TD and Code Chain New Continent’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue